Overview of Divorce

 There are other grounds for divorce that are not used very often.
 Usually, claiming that you cannot live together as a married couple and that there is no chance of reconciliation is enough for a judge to grant a divorce.

 - Filing together: If both spouses agree on everything in their case, they can File For Divorce Together by filing a "joint petition for divorce."
 These divorces are typically approved quickly, and the parties usually do not have to have a hearing with a judge.

-If the spouses cannot agree on all the terms of the divorce, one spouse can File For Divorce Separately by filing a "complaint for divorce."
+- Filing alone: If the spouses cannot agree on all the terms of the divorce, one spouse can File For Divorce Separately by filing a "complaint for divorce."
 The person who files for divorce is the "plaintiff" and the other spouse is the "defendant."
-The plaintiff's complaint for divorce will say what the plaintiff would like out of the divorce, and the defendant can Respond to the Divorce by filing an "answer and counterclaim" stating what he or she wants out of the divorce.
-The judge may hold several hearings to sort out the issues, and if the parties do not eventually reach a full agreement to finalize their divorce, the judge will set a trial to decide the matters.
+The plaintiff's complaint for divorce will list what the plaintiff would like out of the divorce, and the defendant can Respond to the Divorce by filing an "answer and counterclaim" stating what he or she wants out of the divorce.